-The indicator for particulate matter uses the annual mean concentration of PM2.5 (average of quarterly means), over three years (2012 to 2014), from Air Monitoring Network and California Air Resources Board (CARB) data.
-The locations in the County gradually increase in particulate matter concentration from low levels of concentration in the north county to higher levels of concentration in the south/east county.
+The indicator for particulate matter uses the annual mean concentration of PM2.5 (average of quarterly means), over three years (2015 to 2017), from Air Monitoring Network and California Air Resources Board (CARB) data.
+The locations in the county gradually increase in particulate matter concentration from low levels of concentration in the north county to higher levels of concentration in the south/east county.

-Of note, Port Hueneme has one of the lowest concentrations of exposure to particulate matter, even though the city is home to the only deep-water port between the cities of Los Angeles and San Francisco.
+Of note, the City of Port Hueneme has one of the lowest concentrations of exposure to particulate matter, even though the city of home to the only deep-water port (Port of Hueneme) located between the cities of Los Angeles and San Francisco.